Officer Joe Green

 Congratulations!
 You’re Eligible to be Hired!

 Once an applicant is placed on the Civil Service Commission Hiring List they will be hired in accordance with their ranking (as long as openings exist).
 The Hiring List is good for one year after being approved by the Civil Service Commission.
-If hired, all members are placed on a two year probationary period per State CLEST Standards.
+If hired, all new Officers are placed on a two year probationary period and Certified Officers are placed on a one year probationary period per State CLEST Standards.